 BSc vs BA

-Whether one pursues BA or BSc, is his own volition, and one need to weigh the advantages and disadvantages of both before opting for either.
-Art subjects are more suited to those who do not have a scientific approach and aptitude.
+• Whether one pursues BA or BSc, is his own volition, and one need to weigh the advantages and disadvantages of both before opting for either.
+Art subjects are more suitable for those who do not have a scientific approach and aptitude.
 There are also some who dread math; they are better off doing BA rather than BSc.

 • There are some competitive exams held for jobs that have an eligibility criterion.
 Only those who are graduates (having completed their undergraduate degree course) can appear in such exams.
 One has to do BA or BSc to appear in these exams and secure a job for one’s self.

 • Both BA and BSc are the first degrees provided at the university level and a stepping stone to higher studies.

 • Both BA and BSc come under two types.
 Those types are Special degrees and General degrees.
 A general degree lasts for three years while a special degree lasts for four years.
 But, remember that depending on the university that offers the degree this duration can change.
 In a general degree, an undergraduate studies several subjects while in a special degree an undergraduate specializes in one subject.

 • Both degrees offer degree holders an opportunity to apply for a job after they graduate.